mercylyn/mprogproject/README.md

 ### similar visualizations ###
 * https://www.milieucentraal.nl/duurzaam-vervoer/vliegen-of-ander-vakantievervoer/

+On the website of milieucentraal the amount of CO2 during the vacation is visualized in a bar graph.
+It is possible to calculate the CO2 emission for 1, 2 or for persons.
+This is a nice feature.

 ### hardest parts ###
 * scraping data: flights, train travels
 * implementing the possibility for users to select a real time travel (like 9292.nl)